Downmoto/pubsie/README.md

 A JavaScript package for parsing EPUB files and extracting their contents.
 This package provides a convenient way to extract metadata, chapters, and other resources from EPUB files in your JavaScript applications.

+This package will aim to eventually adhere, in full, to the EPUB specifications documented [here](https://www.w3.org/TR/epub-33/)

 ## Usage/Examples